 - After fusing, sewing is required then it again requires another fusing for better strength.

-- Most laborious process.
+- It is the most laborious process.

 Flatbed Fusing Machine